nathangeffen/cagl/docs/userguide.md

 }
 ```

-Now we can create our CAGL dictionary type:
+We need to use a definition macro with more parameters than in our previous examples.

 ```C
 CAG_DEC_DEF_ALL_CMP_TREE(dictionary, struct entry, cmp_entry, CAG_BYADR,
 			             CAG_STRUCT_ALLOC_STYLE, alloc_entry, free_entry);
 ```

+The definition macros we've used until now actually call one like this with default parameters from the fourth one onwards.

-Here's what the fourth parameter onwards mean:
+Here's what the parameters mean:

+- *dictionary* is the name of our tree container type.

+- *struct entry* is the element type of *dictionary*.

-- *CAG_BYADR*: means our comparison function, *cmp_entry* in this case, takes its parameters by address.
+- *CAG_BYADR* means our comparison function, *cmp_entry* in this case, takes its parameters by address.
+If it took its parameters by value, we'd set this to *CAG_BYVAL*.

 - *CAG_STRUCT_ALLOC_STYLE*: is a CAGL macro that allocates the memory for *struct*s.
 Since *entry* is a struct and we want CAGL to manage its memory, this is the correct allocation style parameter to use.
+If we didn't need CAGL to manage the memory of the elements, we'd set this to *CAG_NO_ALLOC_STYLE*.
+For more information on the different values this parameter can be, see [Allocation style macros](#allocation-style).

-- *alloc_entry*: is our function for allocating the memory of an entry.
+- *alloc_entry* is the function we wrote for allocating the memory of an entry.
 It will be called by the code in *CAG_STRUCT_ALLOC_STYLE*.
+If we didn't want CAGL to manage the memory of our elements, we'd instead use *CAG_NO_ALLOC_FUNC*.

-- *free_entry*: is our function to return an entry's memory to the heap.
+- *free_entry* is the function we wrote to return an entry's memory to the heap.
+If we didn't want CAGL to manage the memory of our elements, we'd instead use *CAG_NO_FREE_FUNC*.

 Again, we could have declared and defined the dictionary in two steps like this instead with the same results: